3Squared/android-style-guide/naming_conventions.md

 IDs
 ---
-For IDs, `<WHAT>` is the class name of the xml element it belongs to. `<DESCRIPTION>` is used to distinguish similar elements in one screen. `<DESCRIPTION>` can be split into multiple parts for improved heirarchy.
+For IDs, `<WHAT>` is the class name of the xml element it belongs to. `<DESCRIPTION>` is used to distinguish similar elements in one screen. `<DESCRIPTION>` can be split into multiple parts for improved hierarchy.

 ### `<WHAT>_<WHERE>_<DESCRIPTION>`